 Sarah is nothing if not savvy of comics history, as any reader of her criticism (some of which has appeared on this very site) is certainly aware, a champion of corners of the art form as essential as they are too often neglected by our homegrown intelligentsia.
 But while looking back on the rich creative past that comics offers, Sarah pushes the form forward with deliriously crafted melodramas presented in vivid color, even when they are in black and white.

 The Bacchae is Sarah’s first adaptation of a pre-existing work from another medium, a play by Euripides from the late 5th century BCE.
 This foray into ancient tragedy also brings Sarah’s comics to another audience even more self-conscious than small press art comics: classical reception.
 And yet, this is Sarah’s most artistically vivid work to date, with the same personal severity as her earlier work and an even higher level of craft.
 With the recent release of the first self-published issue, I spoke to Sarah briefly about the new work.

-Nathan Chazan: While I was reading your Bacchae, I kept thinking of that Fellini quote about his Satyricon where he calls it a “science fiction of the past.”
+Helen Chazan: While I was reading your Bacchae, I kept thinking of that Fellini quote about his Satyricon where he calls it a “science fiction of the past.”
 I get a similar feel to the way you approach the Euripides play.
 Is the Thebes of your Bacchae a version of a real place, or somewhere that exists in your head?

 Sarah Horrocks: It’s the place I imagined while reading the play.
 It’s always more important to me to get the emotion of a setting right, moreso than a hyper realistic and accurate drawing of a space.
 I think there’s merit to doing that (doing it based on an actual place), but it doesn’t really have that much to do with what I wanted to accomplish.
 I’m not interested in verisimilitude, just truth.